Blog

 If you’re already using Okta as an identity provider, the product provides a few integrations that let you take advantage of SCIM – essentially you can share Okta data with SCIM endpoints to provision users, among other things.
 Okta won’t exactly build Directory Sync for you, but it can help tackle a few of the tasks you’ll need to do to make that happen.

-WorkOS lets you add support for Directory Sync to your app with just a few lines of code, with support for SCIM, Okta, Azure AD, and most other popular directory providers.
+WorkOS lets you add support for Directory Sync to your app with just a few lines of code.
+It's one of the best SCIM connectors out there for a few reasons:

 What to do next

 If you’re convinced that it’s time to add Directory Sync to your app (you should be), your first decision needs to be the how.
-Building it yourself will give you more flexibility for customization, but outsourcing to a third party provider will save engineering time and headaches down the road.
-Here are a few resources if you want to dig deeper:
+In most cases outsourcing to a third party provider is the way to go.
+It will save engineering time and headaches down the road.